Managing Our Carbon Footprint

 - Impact of flying

-As part of our environmental management plan and climate action plan, we will be working with C-Level to measure our carbon footprint.
 C-Level are a B Corp Certified business with the single purpose of working with individuals and businesses to achieve carbon level impact through the combined natural powers of both ecosystems and communities.
 They are also corporate members of 1% For The Planet, meaning they give 1% of their turnover to 1% member charities.
+They are putting together a ‘balance your flight’ carbon calculator for the EL website allowing for our guests not only to measure the carbon emissions of their flights to Mongolia but also to put the offset into the only Mongolian carbon offset project.

 A Mongolian Carbon Offset Project